 - Click Here to view the Land Use Policies document from Alberta Municipal Affairs

-- Placeholder for the Upper Athabasca Regional Plan (Pending)
+- Placeholder for the Upper Athabasca Regional Plan (not yet started)

 Intermunicipal Development Plans (IDPs) are statutory land use plans prepared in accordance with the Municipal Government Act (MGA) by two (or more) municipalities that share a common border.
 Each IDP addresses land uses that occur in proximity to two different municipalities and sets forth criteria for how future growth and disputes should be managed.